p4lang/p4c/docs/simple_switch.md

 ```
 if (a clone primitive action was called) {
-    make a clone of the packet with details configured for the clone session
+    create clone(s) of the packet with details configured for the clone session
 }
 if (digest to generate) {   // because your code called generate_digest
     send a digest message to the control plane software